pdee/pdee/doc/commands-python-mode.rst

 ------------------
 Delete following character or levels of whitespace.

-When `delete-active-region' and (region-active-p), delete region
+When ‘delete-active-region’ and (region-active-p), delete region

 py-electric-yank
 ----------------
-Perform command `yank' followed by an `indent-according-to-mode'
+Perform command ‘yank’ followed by an ‘indent-according-to-mode’

 virtualenv-current
 ------------------